 The separation and distribution agreement contains the key provisions relating to the separation of FMC Technologies' businesses from those of FMC Corporation, the offering and FMC Corporation's planned distribution of FMC Technologies common stock.
 The separation and distribution agreement identifies the assets to be transferred to FMC Technologies by FMC Corporation and the liabilities to be assumed by FMC Technologies from FMC Corporation.
 The separation and distribution agreement also describes when and how these transfers and assumptions will occur.
-In addition, FMC Technologies has entered into additional agreements with FMC Corporation governing various interim and ongoing relationships between FMC Corporation and FMC Technologies following the closing date of the offering.
+In addition, FMC Technologies has entered into additional agreements with FMC Corporation and FMC Technologies following the closing date of the offering.
 These other agreements include: a tax sharing agreement; an employee benefits agreement; a transition services agreement; and a license agreement for the FMC corporate name and logo.
 FMC Technologies and FMC Corporation will execute the separation and distribution agreement and ancillary agreements before the closing of the offering.